Jealous (Sinéad O'Connor song)

 "Jealous" is a song recorded by Irish singer Sinéad O'Connor for her fifth studio album Faith and Courage (2000).
 It was released as the album's second single on 31 October 2000, by Atlantic Records.

 Background

-In 1998, Sinéad O'Connor left label Ensign Records and signed with Atlantic Records, but her album was delayed by due to her personal struggles, including the birth of her daughter, an alleged suicide attempt, a bitter custody battle and becoming a priestess in a religious order.
+In 1998, Sinéad O'Connor left label Ensign Records and signed with Atlantic Records, but her album was delayed due to the birth of her daughter as well as several personal struggles, including an alleged suicide attempt, a bitter custody battle and becoming a priestess in a religious order.
 O'Connor described Faith and Courage, her first album with Atlantic, as a record about "survival" which depicted her own troubled "journey" as she bared her soul on a series of autobiographical and often cathartic songs.
 "It's exciting and a little scary to be back.
 I wanted to make a record which was strong and positive.
 It's about getting my spirit back on its feet and standing up", she said.